Leveraging the Community to Broaden Students' Horizons

-Amy Hoffmaster, Managing Director of Program Innovation got the chance to sit down and chat with Melissa Arellano, who is a 7th grade science teacher at Sedgefield Middle Schools in North Carolina about her experience working in the Catalyst pilot program.
-A portion of their chat is copied below.
-A whole link to their conversation that was featured on Education Week can be found here
+Amy Hoffmaster, Managing Director of Program Innovation got the chance to sit down and chat with Melissa Arellano, a 7th grade science teacher at Sedgefield Middle Schools in North Carolina about her experience working in the Catalyst pilot program.

 Amy Hoffmaster: How do you see volunteers as an asset in strengthening the deeper learning experiences you are facilitating with your students?